DataDog/hiring-engineers/answers.md

   ### Bonus Question: What is the difference between a Service and a Resource?
   DD:
-  -A *service* is a group of processes \(queries, jobs, endpoints) that allow the creation of an application. \(i.e: The flask service in our examples)
+  - A *service* is a group of processes \(queries, jobs, endpoints) that allow the creation of an application. \(i.e: The flask service in our examples)
-  -A *resource* is a specific domain of an application \(single endpoint, single query) \(i.e: The specific request http://127.0.0.1:5050/api/trace from the example)
+  - A *resource* is a specific domain of an application \(single endpoint, single query) \(i.e: The specific request http://127.0.0.1:5050/api/trace from the example)

 # Final Question:
   ### Is there anything creative you would use Datadog for?